Governance

 Promotion of Fair Competition and Appropriate Transactions with Subcontractors

-For the purpose of promoting fair competition, Sumitomo Forestry published the Antimonopoly Act Guide Book, and via articles on its intranet website, e-learning and other methods, it works to enhance understanding and awareness regarding the intent and outline of the Antimonopoly Act and about the risk of cartels stemming from contact with competitors.
-There were no breaches or issues related to the Antimonopoly Act in fiscal 2021.
+Sumitomo Forestry published the Antimonopoly Act Guide Book, and via articles on its intranet, e-learning and other methods, it works to enhance understanding and awareness regarding the intent and outline of the Antimonopoly Act and about the risk of cartels stemming from contact with competitors, for the purpose of promoting fair competition.
+In addition, we conduct a combined inspection of our compliance system for the Subcontract Act (Act on Prevention of Delay in Payment of Subcontract Proceeds, etc.), and we are working to correct trade and business practices that hinder the building of partnerships with suppliers for the creation of value and coexistence and co-prosperity throughout the supply chain.

 Political Contributions Policy

-The Sumitomo Forestry Group states in its Code of Conduct: "We shall maintain a healthy and transparent relationship with the government that is in conformance with all laws."
+The Sumitomo Forestry Group states in its "Code of Conduct": "We shall maintain a healthy and transparent relationship with the government that is in conformance with all laws."
 This statement has been included to ensure a healthy relationship with the government.
-The Sumitomo Forestry Group Code of Conduct Handbook distributed to every employee working at Group companies in and outside Japan clarifies "As a general rule and in accordance with relevant laws and company regulations, only the division in charge is permitted to make political contributions” and "If circumstances require another division to make a political contribution, make sure that there is adequate prior consultation with the division in charge or top management."
+The Sumitomo Forestry Group Code of Conduct Handbook distributed to every employee working at Group companies in and outside Japan clarifies "As a general rule and in accordance with relevant laws and company regulations, only the division in charge is permitted to make political contributions" and "If circumstances require another division to make a political contribution, make sure that there is adequate prior consultation with the division in charge or top management."

 Restriction of Insider Trading